Robert Nkili: Politics

 Robert Nkili is an activist of the Cameroon People's Democratic Movement (CPDM).
 He is a full member of the central committee.
-He was appointed Senator of the department of Nyong-et-Mfoumou on the 31st of March, 2023.
+He was appointed Senator of the department of Nyong-et-Mfoumou on 31 March 2023.

-Controversies and Criticisms
+Controversies and criticisms

 He faced significant challenges during his tenure as Minister of Transport, especially with the acquisition of two MA-60 aircraft for Cameroon’s national airline, Camair-Co.
 Public outrage sparked over claims of financial mismanagement and insufficient transparency in the procurement process, holding Nkili responsible for the project’s shortcomings.
 He is tried by the Special Criminal Court on his management of the case for the purchase of two MA-60 aircraft for the national airline Camair-Co.
 An investigation had been requested by SDF deputies in 2015 to shed light on a surplus of more than 20 billion CFA francs observed in the acquisition of these two aircraft, which would have been bought at 34.4 billion CFA francs while they cost only 5.6 billion CFA francs each on the market.